MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/LAB_04_review_deployment_deprovision.md

 + Exercise 3: Deploy container images to AKS
 + **Exercise 4: Review the deployment and deprovision all resources**

-In this exercise you review the deployment of the services in the previous exercises and deprovision all the resources.
+In this lab you review the deployment of the services in the previous exercises and deprovision all the resources.

 # Exercise 4: Review the deployment and deprovision all resources
 In this exercise, you will review the results of the deployments and deprovision all resources.